 Civil and constitutional rights are essential in safeguarding individual liberties while upholding fairness and equality in society.
 Understanding these rights is paramount in recognizing their violations and advocating for more just and equal societies.
 Individuals, legal professionals, and civil rights organizations all play an integral role in making sure that civil and constitutional rights are recognized yet actively upheld and defended.

-Despite the efforts made in anti-discrimination laws, civil rights violations still occur every day.
+Despite the efforts made in anti-discrimination laws, civil rights violations still occur every day, with the OHR receiving 1,349 discrimination-related complaints in 2024 alone.
 From the right to seek housing and employment to police misconduct and infringement of free speech, the following are common examples:

 Discrimination in employment and housing stands as one of the most prevalent civil rights violations.
 In the workplace, this can take the form of: